spotify/pyfg/docs/ssh_config.rst

 Example 2
 ---------

-A bit more complex whereas you need go via a SSH proxy server to reach the appliance
+A bit more complex for when you need go via a SSH proxy server to reach the appliance

 Host fortigate